Mac khen - Vietnamese mountain pepper

 We have purchased this Zanthoxylum pepper from Vietnam for many years and offered it under the name Lai Châu , thus honoring the drowned city of Lai Châu.
 Now that we also offer the Laotian ma khaen in the store, we have chosen to use the same name, but in Vietnamese style.

-Roast the whole fruit.
-Crush the fruit to release the seeds.
-It is best to mortar these, and the seed shells are best ground.
+Roast the whole fruits.
+Crush the fruits to release the seeds.
+It is best to mortar these and grind the seed casings.
 Just like the whole berries (with seeds), provided they are roasted until crispy in advance.
-In Vietnam people like to use this mountain pepper is often used as a rub for roasted meat.
+In Vietnam people like to use this mountain pepper as a rub for roasted meat.